Delphi: Abandonment and rediscovery

 The Ottomans finalized their domination over Phocis and Delphi in about 1410 AD.
 Delphi itself remained almost uninhabited for centuries.
 It seems that one of the first buildings of the early modern era was the monastery of the Dormition of Mary or of Panagia (the Mother of God) built above the ancient gymnasium at Delphi.
 It must have been toward the end of the fifteenth or in the sixteenth century that a settlement started forming there, which eventually ended up forming the village of Kastri.

 Ottoman Delphi gradually began to be investigated.
 The first Westerner to describe the remains in Delphi was Cyriacus of Ancona, a fifteenth-century merchant turned diplomat and antiquarian, considered the founding father of modern classical archeology.
 He visited Delphi in March 1436 and remained there for six days.
 He recorded all the visible archaeological remains based on Pausanias for identification.
 He described the stadium and the theatre at that date as well as some freestanding pieces of sculpture.
 He also recorded several inscriptions, most of which are now lost.
 His identifications, however, were not always correct: for example he described a round building he saw as the temple of Apollo while this was simply the base of the Argives' ex-voto.
 A severe earthquake in 1500 caused much damage.

 In 1766, an English expedition funded by the Society of Dilettanti included the Oxford epigraphist Richard Chandler, the architect Nicholas Revett, and the painter William Pars.
 Their studies were published in 1769 under the title Ionian Antiquities, followed by a collection of inscriptions, and two travel books, one about Asia Minor (1775), and one about Greece (1776).
-Apart from the antiquities, they also related some vivid descriptions of daily life in Kastri, such as the crude behaviour of the Turco-Albanians who guarded the mountain passes.

 In 1805 Edward Dodwell visited Delphi, accompanied by the painter Simone Pomardi.
 Lord Byron visited in 1809, accompanied by his friend John Cam Hobhouse: